Seattle Public Schools

 In 2021, the Seattle School approved Board Resolution 2020-21-18, which committed SPS to transition to 100% clean, renewable energy with the goal of improving student health and the creation of more sustainable and equitable communities.

-The resolution called for a Clean Energy Task Force which has made recommendations on how to meet the stated goals.
+The resolution called for a Clean Energy Task Force which made recommendations on how to meet the stated goals.
 Currently, work is underway to develop those recommendations into an actionable plan.

 Previous School Board Resolutions: